-Are you wondering if your students or children should be learning in bean bag chairs?
+Are you wondering if your students or children should be learning in bean bag chairs for kids?
 The answer might surprise you!

 The very first bean bag chair came out in 1969, and since then, they’ve become one of the most popular ways for kids to watch television, read comics, play video games, and more.
 These ultra-comfortable chairs are usually for relaxing and hanging out.
 However, the evidence shows that they can also be great for academic situations.